-As of today's date, the Funds Act has not been amended to set up an express legal regime regulating investing in digital currencies.
+As of the time of publication, the Funds Act has not been amended to set up an express legal regime regulating investing in digital currencies.
 Please note that, in general terms, the Andorran FinTech sector is still at a very preliminary stage and, specifically concerning digital assets, no specific regulatory regime has been created so far.